Disassembling the engine

 1. General remarks:

-• Until the assembly stand is connected, the engine remains suspended from the hoist.
+• Until the assembly stand is connected, the engine remains suspended from the lift.

-• If the engine is installed on an assembly stand and it is required to temporarily detach it from the hoist, the engine must be fixed using the fixing clamps.
+• If the engine is mounted on an assembly stand and it is necessary to temporarily remove it from the lift, the engine should be secured using engine clamps.

 • If necessary, cut the clamps and replace them during installation.